-As soon as the authorization expires (which can take up to 18 days, legal delay granted to the merchant) the funds that were blocked by the merchant are released and back on your account.
+As soon as the authorization expires (which can take up to 32 days, legal time granted to the merchant) the funds that were blocked by the merchant are released and back on your account.
 You'll be notified via e-mail.

 This works the same way when paying for taxi companies. 🚕